SwathiR03/V2VBlockchain/README.md

+## Vehicle Security Project by Swathi, Achyuth and Tanisha

 ## Introduction

 The following Java code provides a comprehensive illustration of a blockchain implementation tailored for Vehicle-to-Vehicle (V2V) communication.
 This technical document dissects the code, explaining its fundamental components and functionalities, and demonstrates how blockchain technology can enhance secure and decentralized communication between vehicles.